-The Officers of the NCJIS Advisory Committee shall be Chairperson, Co-Chairperson, Secretary and Treasurer.
-The Officers shall be elected by a majority vote of the voting membership present during the May 31, 2006 meeting.
-Officers may succeed themselves for an unlimited number of terms in the same office position.
+The Officers of the NCJIS Advisory Committee shall be Chairperson, and Co-Vice Chairperson, Secretary and Treasurer.
+The Officers shall be elected by a majority vote of the voting membership present during the first meeting of the calendar year in odd-numbered years May 31, 2006 meeting.
+Officers may succeed themselves for an unlimited number of terms in the same office-position.